Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Manufacturing businesses need detailed supply chain visualization that shows raw material flows.
 Include lead times for each material type.
 Show which materials are very important path items that could delay production.

 Add quality control checkpoints to your map.
 Show where inspections happen and how long they take.
 This helps backers understand your quality control process.
+How will you keep quality as you scale production?

-According to the National Association of Manufacturers.
-78% of successful manufacturing startups had detailed supplier quality maps.
+Industry data shows most successful manufacturing startups had detailed supplier quality maps.
 These maps showed exactly how they kept product standards.

 Retail Distribution Networks